Celebrating research excellence by junior academics

 - For the 2023 Award, the chapter must have been published between 3 March 2022 and 2 March 2023.

 - Each publication can be nominated only once.

 - An applicant (and their co-authors) can only apply in one category.

 The final determination of any eligibility shall be assessed by the relevant Award Panel for the given award.

-The application the 2020 ALRA ECR Article/Chapter Award, must be accompanied by an application form:
+The application for the 2023 ALRA ECR Article/Chapter Award must be accompanied by an application form:

 - confirming that the application complies with the above eligibility requirements;

 - summarising the work, and outlining its significance and contribution to the relevant legal discipline; and

 - outlining why this work represents an outstanding example of legal scholarship, such that it would be a worthy recipient of the ECR Article/Chapter Award.